Fucked Up: One Day album series: 2023–2024

 On January 27, 2023, the band released their sixth studio album, One Day.
 The album was recorded between 2019 and 2022, which each band member recording their parts remotely within a strict 24-hour timeframe across the COVID-19 pandemic.

 Between August 6 and August 7, 2024, the band livestreamed themselves as they wrote, recorded, mixed and released a full studio album in twenty-four hours.
 The resulting album, Who's Got the Time & A Half?, was released on BandCamp for twenty-four hours only at the end of the livestream.

 The band's eighth studio album, Another Day, was released on August 9, 2024.
 The album is a direct sequel to One Day, and was recorded with the same parameters of each band member having only twenty-four hours to record their parts.
 Each track on Another Day corresponds to its parallel track on One Day, with guitarist Mike Haliechuk noting that the band plans on releasing four interconnected albums all recorded in the space of one day.

 The band surprise-released the third album in the series, Someday, on November 1, 2024.
 Upon the album's release, the band stated: "This record is about how far our actions and our ideas can travel, and how we can plant consequences in the lives of other people without even realizing it and how we can use our lives to make this a better world."
-The album predominately features lead vocals from guitarist and primary songwriter Mike Haliechuk, with guest appearances from Tuka Mohammed and Julianna Roilino.
+The album predominately features lead vocals from guitarist and primary songwriter Mike Haliechuk, with guest appearances from Tuka Mohammed and Julianna Riolino.